SalesforceAIResearch/ThinK/README.md

 cd ThinK_kivi
 ```
 Set up the environments as per the instructions from KIVI, adding an additional argument, `pruning_ratio`.
 Currently, only LLaMA-2 is supported.

+## Notes
+Users need to make their own assessment regarding any obligations or responsibilities under the corresponding licenses or terms and conditions pertaining to the original datasets and data.
+This repository is being released for research purposes only.

 ## Citation
 ```markdown